-- (a) the cane production board established for a mill approves the making of any category of payment by the mill owner, for a grower, to a third person from out of the grower's payments; and - (b) the grower has authorised the mill owner to make payments of the category to the third person.

-(2) The mill owner must make each payment to the third person as authorised by the grower.
+- (1) This section applies if- - (a) the cane production board established for a mill approves the making of any category of payment by the mill owner, for a grower, to a third person from out of the grower's payments; and - (b) the grower has authorised the mill owner to make payments of the category to the third person. - (2) The mill owner must make each payment to the third person as authorised by the grower.

-"grower's payments" means any amount due by the mill owner to the grower.

-"payment" means the payment of an amount.

-"third person" means an entity other than the mill owner or grower.
+- (3) In this section- - "grower's payments" means any amount due by the mill owner to the grower. - "payment" means the payment of an amount. - "third person" means an entity other than the mill owner or grower.